Chenopodium giganteum

-Chenopodium giganteum, also known as tree spinach, is an annual, upright many-branched shrub with a stem diameter of up to 5 cm at the base, that can grow to a height of up to 3 m.
+Chenopodium giganteum, also known as tree spinach, is an annual, upright many-branched forb with a stem diameter of up to 5 cm at the base, that can grow to a height of up to 3 m.

 Description

 The younger leaves of Chenopodium giganteum are hairy with a magenta colour and the older become green.
 The rhombic to ovate formed lamina can have a surface of up to 20 x 16 cm.
 The inflorescence consists of terminal panicles with hermaphrodite flowers, which are wind pollinated.
 The flowers contain 5 perianth leaves and 5 stamens.
 The flowering period begins in August.
 The seeds have a diameter of 1.5 mm.
 The number of chromosomes is n=54.

 Habitat and distribution

 Chenopodium giganteum belongs to the same genus as quinoa or Chenopodium album.
 Many species of this genus have a long history of domestications as grain, vegetable or forage crops.
 Therefore, genetic relationships and place of origin are hard to determine.
 Chenopodium giganteum has two main subspecies: one originating from India the other from America.

 It grows well in Mediterranean environment but needs full or partial shade.
 Chenopodium giganteum does not have high requirements on soil quality.
 Furthermore, it shows weedy characteristics such as fast growth and rapid spreading.
 In a few countries, such as Germany and Slovakia, Chenopodium giganteum has been reported as a neophyte.
 The commercial cultivation of Chenopodium giganteum is nearly inexistent.
 But because of its stable and high yield Chenopodium giganteum could be a plant of the future.